 First and foremost, weather is hard to predict especially here on the Corn Islands.

 But generally speaking, Oct. - Nov. is the rainiest part of the year, in Oct. especially you can go for a couple days with constant rain.
 Dec. to Feb. you see generally improving weather.
 The further from Oct. - Nov. the better the weather gets.
 Mar. to June or so are typically dry and mild.
 June to Aug. is a slightly wetter time where a drenching 20 minute rain shower followed by blue skies is not uncommon.
 During this time you might also see towering thunderstorms.
 Sept. is Little Corn Islands secret month (typically), beautiful weather and the island to your self makes it (in our opinion) the best month to be here.
-LCB&B is closed from late Sept. thru the month of Oct.
+LCB&B is closed from mid Sept. to mid Nov..